 With Cloud Coach, stage gates are shown alongside percentage completion metrics

-Cloud Coach Ultimate lets you and your team, design and set up your organization’s stage gate processes.
+Cloud Coach lets you and your team design and set up your organization’s stage gate processes.
 Here, users can create multiple processes, create multiple steps per process and also add multiple check list items per step for consistency across your projects.

 Stage gates and checklists are automatically created according to the stage gate process selection.
 Gate completion percentage is driven by checklists, and gate approval is driven by the approval process.